 The HubSpot Flywheel Model Funnel vs Flywheel

-At the Inbound Conference back in 2018, Brian Halligan, co-founder of HubSpot, declared the death of the marketing funnel as an effective marketing tool.
+At the Inbound Conference back in 2018, Brian Halligan, co-founder of HubSpot, declared the death of the b2b saas marketing funnel as an effective marketing tool.
 Soon after, he unveiled a prop: a vibrant wheel attached to a stand.
 Halligan coined this the ‘Marketing Flywheel’.

 Since its big reveal in 2018, companies have ditched the inadequate funnel model.
 They’ve begun incorporating the HubSpot flywheel paradigm into their inbound marketing campaigns.

-The marketing flywheel works like any other wheel.
+The marketing flywheel examples work like any other wheel.
 Imagine the wheels on a car or a train.
 As they spin, they catch a rhythm, build up momentum and start to move forward, faster and faster.

 This momentum-building, the forward-moving idea can be (and should be) applied to business.
 Who doesn’t want their business to move like wheels on a car, pick up speed and take them great distances?